Kong/terraform-provider-kong-gateway/docs/resources/plugin_request_callout.md

 Optional:

 - `cache` (Attributes) Plugin global caching configuration. (see [below for nested schema](#nestedatt--config--cache))
-- `callouts` (Attributes List) A collection of callout objects, where each object represents an HTTPrequest made in the context of a proxy request. (see [below for nested schema](#nestedatt--config--callouts))
+- `callouts` (Attributes List) A collection of callout objects, where each object represents an HTTP request made in the context of a proxy request.
+Not Null (see [below for nested schema](#nestedatt--config--callouts))
 - `upstream` (Attributes) Customizations to the upstream request. (see [below for nested schema](#nestedatt--config--upstream))

 <a id="nestedatt--config--cache"></a>